pactflow/ci-cd-workshop/setup_ci/04_configure_consumer_and_provider.md

 After you have pushed your changes to `.travis.yml`, the provider pipeline will run, fetching and verifying the configured pacts from your Pactflow account, and publishing the results back.
 The `can-i-deploy` command will pass, and allow the provider to be deployed.

+:white_check_mark: If you would like to see all your builds go green, you can re-trigger the consumer build by selecting "More options" > "Trigger build" > "Trigger custom build".

 [Next](./05_configure_webhook.md)